ndsev/zswag/docs/cpp.md

 ## Persistent HTTP settings

-See [HTTP Settings File in README.md](../README.md#http-settings-file). `HttpLibHttpClient` auto-loads `HTTP_SETTINGS_FILE` on construction and applies it per-request based on URL scope matching.
+See [HTTP Settings File in README.md](../README.md#http-settings-file). `CurlHttpClient` auto-loads `HTTP_SETTINGS_FILE` on construction and applies it per-request based on URL scope matching. `CurlHttpClient` remains as a compatibility alias for older call sites.

 ## OpenAPI feature support